LaihoE/demoparser/src/parsing/README.md

 #### svc_PacketEntities
 The majority of data in the demo.
 All the data relating to entities.
 For example every players every coordinate, health, viewangles and you name it.
 If you can see a value in a replay then it probably comes from here.

 Something to note is that packet entities only send changes in values.
-So if a player is standing still then that value is not updated during that tick.
-This means that a value at tick 5000 may have been set at tick 3542 (when the player last moved) so you can't just parse the ticks that you are interested in because that packet only includes values that changed that tick.
+If a player is standing still then the players coordinates are not updated during that tick.
+This means that a value at tick 5000 may have been set at tick 3542 (when the player last moved) so you can't just parse the ticks that you are interested in, but also ticks before that.
+In theory it is possible to start a tick and parse ticks backwards until you find the most recent update, but this idea is very messy to implement.

 This part combined with command "DEM_SendTables" are by far the most comlicated parts of the demo.
-Getting these right is many more times harder than the entire rest of demo parsing.
-If you want to try parsing the demo I would recommend just starting of with Game events and then move to these.
+Getting these right is way harder than the rest of the demo parsing.
+If you want to try parsing the demo I would recommend by starting with game events and then move on to these.

-The DEM_SendTables creates blueprints for how to decode values in packet entities.
-The blueprints come in form of huge nested structs andso you have to traverse down these structs that is quite tricky.
-Mainly debugging becomes horrible here without proper tools.